Watering

 Prevention

-• Let the top inch of soil dry out between waterings, judged by feel rather than a fixed number of days.
+• Let the top inch of soil dry out between waterings, judged by feel rather than by a fixed number of days on a calendar.

-• In winter, extend the interval to 2–3 weeks and check the soil rather than watering on a schedule.
+• In winter, extend the interval to two to three weeks and check the soil directly rather than watering on the same schedule used in summer.

 Quick Summary